phoenix-rtos/phoenix-rtos-doc/corelibs/libgraph.md

   Sets cursor icon, _`amask`_ (`AND` mask) and _`xmask`_ (`XOR` mask) arguments determine the shape of the cursor.
   Default cursor shape is defined in `cursor.h` header file placed in `gfx` directory in `phoenix-rtos-tests` repository.
-There is possibility to pass cursor colors - outline color (`bg` argument) and main color (`fg` argument).
+There is a possibility to pass cursor colors - outline color (`bg` argument) and main color (`fg` argument).
 The following color format should be applied: `0xAARRGGBB`, where `A` represents alpha, so when it's set to `0xff` 100% opacity is provided.
 Opacity isn't supported for cirrus graphics adapter (default for `ia32-generic-qemu` target)

 - `int graph_cursorpos(graph_t *graph, unsigned int x, unsigned int y)`